Public Elementary School Teacher: Education and Career Profile

 What Is the Occupational Outlook For This Career?

-According to the U.S. Bureau of Labor Statistics (BLS), the average yearly salary for all elementary school teachers except special education teachers, as of May 2014, was $56,830 (www.bls.gov).
-Most of these teachers worked for public schools associated with local governments, and their 2014 average salary was sightly higher at $57,990.
-Of all states, New York and Alaska paid the highest salaries, an average of over $71,000 per year in 2014.
-Employment growth of 12% is expected for all elementary school teachers between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the average yearly salary for all elementary school teachers except special education teachers, as of May 2018, was $62,200 (www.bls.gov).
+Most of these teachers worked in elementary and secondary schools, where they made $62,240 per year on average.
+Of all states, New York and Massachusetts paid the highest salaries, both over $82,600 per year in 2018.
+Employment growth of 3% is expected for all elementary school teachers between 2018 and 2028.